What is a driller’s licence?

 Why is a driller’s licence required?

-Poor drilling practices and poorly constructed bores can impact on groundwater by:
+Poor drilling practices, poorly constructed bores, and non-compliance of approval conditions can impact on groundwater by:

 - wastage and degradation through uncontrolled bore flow

-The purpose of licensing drillers is to ensure they have the skills and knowledge required to protect groundwater from these impacts.
+The purpose of licensing drillers is to ensure they have the skills, knowledge, and responsibility required to protect groundwater from these impacts.

 Our department is responsible for managing legislation and policies relevant to driller’s licences.

-WaterNSW is responsible for managing driller’s licences, including issuing or canceling a driller’s licence, and requiring information to be provided about the construction of a bore.
+WaterNSW is responsible for managing driller’s licences, including issuing or cancelling a driller’s licence, and requiring information to be provided about the construction of a bore.